 And that’s how I found it!
 At the very bottom of page two on June 1st: Part 15 of Falik and His House!
 An early 20th-century historical literary discovery made possible by our 21st-century technology.

-So to bring this long story to a close, Mindy Liberman is completing her translation of Jacob Dinezon’s Falik and His House, which will include Dinezon’s long-lost final lines, and, no evil eye, Jewish Storyteller Press will publish it in the not too distant future.
+So to bring this long story to a close, Mindy Liberman is completing her translation of Jacob Dinezon’s Falik and His House, which will include Dinezon’s long-lost final lines—nearly four full pages of additional text!
+And, no evil eye, Jewish Storyteller Press will publish it in the not too distant future.

 There’s one more thing that was confirmed by scanning through all those online newspapers.
 It has always been my contention that Jacob Dinezon deserves equal recognition alongside the other prominent Yiddish writers of his day.
 For Dinezon, 1904 was a banner year.
 Der fraynd published two of his novellas and several of his short stories.
-Dinezon’s works appeared side-by-side with the works of Sholem Aleichem and I. L. Peretz.
+Dinezon’s works appeared side-by-side with the works of Sholem Aleichem, I. L. Peretz, and S. Ansky.
 At that moment in time, Dinezon was easily as well-known and popular as his now more famous colleagues and friends.